 Although Zambia lies in the tropics, the height of the plateau ensures that the climate is seldom unpleasantly hot, except in the valleys.
 There are three seasons: the cool, dry winter season from May to September; the hot, dry season in October and November; and the rainy season, which is even hotter, from December to April.

-It's best to come into the country with either travellers cheques or dollars or pounds which can be exchanged at any of the many Bureaux de Change in the main Towns.
+It's best to come into the country with either travelers checks or dollars or pounds which can be exchanged at any of the many Bureaux de Change in the main Towns.
 If you are offered an exchange on the black market at the borders, exercise extreme caution as they are notorious for cheating you without you even realising it.
-Travellers cheques attract a commission when changing to other currencies.
+Travelers checks attract a commission when changing to other currencies.

 Your gateway to enter Southern African countries is Johannesburg South Africa.
 There are two different airlines we recommend namely South African Airways that departs from Washington, DC and New York and Delta Airways that departs from Atlanta.